mdabir1203/Modular-Rust-Learning/DesignModule04/StockMarket/src/README.md

 # Stock Market Monitor (Observer Pattern)

-This project demonstrates the implementation of the Observer pattern in Rust using a Stock Market monitoring system as a real-world example.
+This markdown content has been refactored:

 ## Overview

-The Stock Market Monitor allows multiple observers (displays and alert systems) to receive updates whenever stock prices change.
-This showcases how the Observer pattern can be used to implement a publish-subscribe model.
+This project showcases the implementation of the Observer pattern in Rust using a Stock Market monitoring system as an example.

 ## Features

 - Real-time updates of stock prices to multiple observers
-- Different types of observers (displays and alert systems)
+- Support for different types of observers (displays and alert systems)
 - Easy addition of new observers

 ## Mermaid Diagram